Rokiis1/roadmap/7.Module/testing_the_sofware_development_lifecycle.md

       Every single phase in the development cycle, there is a directly associated testing phase.

       ![alt text](./assets/images/vShapedModel.png)

+      **Key Concepts:**

+      - **Verification:** Regularly evaluate intermediary work products during the software development lifecycle to ensure that you're on the right track.
+This could involve code reviews, design reviews, or reviewing other documentation.

+      - **Validation:** Once the final product is ready, compare it to the user’s requirements to ensure that it meets the specified requirements.
+This could involve user acceptance testing or beta testing.

 5. **Iterative and Incremental SDLC Model:** This is a type of SDLC model where the software is developed incrementally and the development process is repeated in small iterations.
 Examples include the Agile Model, Extreme Programming (XP), and Spiral Model.